sirgallo/codechallenge/Readme.md

 `code challenges` is a utility module that makes it straightforward to write scripts/code challenges and create mock data for them.
 The directory is separated into two main parts, the `./data` and `./challenges` directories.

-`./data` handles data for challenges
+`./data` handles data for challenges.

 Each data file should export a data class that includes static methods with associated mock data.

 `./challenges` handles executing challenges.